Temporally Identity-Aware SSD with Attentional LSTM: Related Work

 Faster RCNN uses region proposal network for object localization \cite{bib:FasterRCNN}, so some approaches for video detection try to enhance the effectiveness of RPN with temporal information \cite{bib:CloseLoop,bib:VOP,bib:TPN,bib:STMN,bib:OL}.
-Galteri et~al. designed a closed-loop RPN to merge new proposals with previous detection results.
+Galteri \emph{et al.} designed a closed-loop RPN to merge new proposals with previous detection results.
 This method effectively reduces the number of invalid regions, but it may also make the proposed regions excessively concentrated.
-Kang et~al. developed tubelet proposal networks (TPN) to generate tubelets rather than bounding boxes.
+Kang \emph{et al.} developed tubelet proposal networks (TPN) to generate tubelets rather than bounding boxes.
 Then, an encoder-decoder LSTM is used for classification.
-TPN integrates temporal information, but it requires the future messages.
-Such methods are extended from two-stage detectors, so they usually suffer the problem with time efficiency.
+The TPN integrates temporal information, but it requires the future messages.
+Such methods are extended from two-stage detectors, resulting in relatively low computational efficiency.